cfrg/draft-irtf-cfrg-hash-to-curve/draft-goldberg-cfrg-hash-to-curve.md

 # Utility Functions

+Algorithms in this document make use of utility functions described below.
+Appendix XXX gives sample code for each of these variants.

 - EC2OSP: is specified in Section 2.3.3 of [SECG1] with point
 compression on.
 This implies m = 2n + 1 = 33.